sciabarra/Sparkoin/README.md

 No guarantee (yet) it does anything useful, works or even compile.

+If you are developing please also check  README-DEVEL.mv

 ### Prerequisites

 Tested under OSX 10.10 and Windows 7 with Docker Toolbox 1.10.3